chocolatey-archive/puppet-chocolatey/README.md

 Where Chocolatey install should be located.
 This needs to be an absolute path starting with a drive letter e.g. `c:\`.
 Defaults to the currently detected install location based on the `ChocolateyInstall` environment variable, falls back to `'C:\ProgramData\chocolatey'`.

+**NOTE:** Puppet can install Chocolatey and configure Chocolatey/install packages during the same run *UNLESS* you specify this setting.
+This is due to the way the providers search for suitability of the command, falling back to the default install for the executable when none is found.
+Since environment variables and commands do not refresh during the same Puppet run (due somewhat to a Windows limitation with updating environment information for currently running processes), installing to a directory that is not the default won't be detected until the next time Puppet runs.
+So unless you really want this installed elsewhere and don't have a current existing install in that non-default location, the recommendation is not to set this value.

 ##### `use_7zip`

 Whether to use built-in shell or allow installer to download 7zip to extract `chocolatey.nupkg` during installation.
 Defaults to `true`.